kashafq/Python-Internship/Day 14/README(3).md

-# Sales Data Visualization – ProSensia Internship (Day 14 Task)
+# Sales Data Visualization – ProSensia Internship (Day 14)

 ## Objective
 To load, clean, analyze, and visualize a sales dataset using `pandas`, `matplotlib`, and `seaborn`.
 The goal was to uncover insights and present them using clear, effective visualizations.